Beware of spoilers, including spoilers from later parts.

 Voiced by: Rajeshwari Sachdev (UTV Motion Pictures) (Hindi), (Walt Disney Pictures) (English Subtitled)

 Eventually the Pandavas were assigned to the wasteland Khandavprastha.
-Where Draupadi distressingly remarks that it is un-inhabitable and that it was unfair that they were to be thrown there.
+Where Draupadi distressingly remarks that it is uninhabitable and that it was unfair that they were to be thrown there.
 After the transformation of their kingdom and becoming their new rulers, it was eventually taken away in a challenge made by their cousins, the kuravas.
-They lose everything from kingdoms, to wealth, to possessions.
-In the end, Yudhisthir had to gamble away his family, including Draupadi.
-Who was horrified to be staked in the game as Dushasana drags Draupadi to the court By the Hair.
+They lose everything from kingdoms, to wealth, to possessions, and in the end, their freedoms]].
+Draupadi, Who was horrified to be staked in the game as Dushasana drags her to court By the Hair.
 She screams and cries for help but to no avail.
 Fearing ill-omens, Dhritarashtra intervenes.
 He decrees that the loser be given an exile of 12 years followed by a year of Agnathavas, meaning "living in incognito".
 And if the loser were to be seen in any day at the last year, the 12 year exile would restart again.
 The Pandavas lose and they begin their exile.
 After being kicked out of their homes, Draupadi privately laments Arjun.
 She makes him a promise that he will avenge her humiliation by destroying the Kuravas permanently.
 Turning her into a Woman Scorned.

 Draupadi was last seen hiding in Virata with her family disguising as Sairandhri.
 The queen's personal maid and hair-dresser.